Badger Class (Year 6) 2025 - 2026

 Jervis - PE.JPG

 Your child will have 2 PE lessons each week.
 Their days this half term are Tuesday and Wednesday.
 Please ensure they come into school in their PE kit on these days.
-This half term we will be developing your child's orienteering skills as well as learning how to play rounders!
+This half term we will be developing your child's netball skills as well as learning how to play Hockey!

 Jervis - Homework.JPG